iLVL-Key/FFXI/gearswap/readme.md

 <details>

 <summary>WAR</summary>

+Version 9.0.6
+- Adjusted the ZoneGear option to now also set your gear when you change jobs.
+- Updated the useHachirinNoObi function.

 Version 9.0.5
 - Adjusted the default Aftermath colors.
 Flipped AM1 and AM2 for consitancy with Bars distance coloring (green --> blue --> yellow).